kslamet/build-a-bot-with-twilio/README.md

 | 10 | From {amount} {source} to {target} |
 | 11 | How much is {amount} {source} in {target}? |

-5. Rebuild our model
+5. Rebuild the model
-6. Test it on the simulator
+6. Test your further enhanced bot!

 ## (Optional) Connect your bot to some channels